This post may contain affiliate links.

 The Miraj Hammam Spa by Caudalie Paris in the Shangri-la Hotel is at 188 University Ave.
 Tel: 647-253-5770.

-What saved this luxury hotel spa in the best Toronto spas for couples department was the dramatic pool one floor up, and thankfully it remains the same.
+What originally saved this luxury hotel spa in the best Toronto spas for couples department was the dramatic pool one floor up from the spa, and thankfully it remains the same.

 Up here in the pool area you’ll find massive marble slabs on the wall that look like abstract paintings, floor-to-ceiling windows and a whirlpool.
 Like the Ritz-Carlton, however, there is a distinct lack of lounge chairs – why on earth not?
 Don’t hotel spas want us to stay forever?